Bitcoin Mining: What Is It and How Does It Work?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-What is crypto mining?
+What is Bitcoin mining?

-In exchange for contributing computing power, crypto miners receive new tokens as a reward.
+In exchange for computing power, crypto miners receive new tokens as a reward.
 By providing processing power, crypto miners help secure and maintain blockchains and are rewarded in return.

 Not all cryptocurrencies rely on or support mining, or “proof-of-work” (PoW).
 Some depend instead on “proof-of-stake” (PoS), which is more energy efficient and involves putting some amount of crypto at risk to submit a new block and earn a reward.
 Ethereum notably converted to PoS in 2023, for example.

-Why is mining important?
+Why is Bitcoin mining important?

 Mining is an essential part of the crypto ecosystem and blockchain technology.
 Cryptocurrency mining: